vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 This doesn't begin to touch on the so called "dapps" that make a lot of sacrifices in how they function, from the way domains work, to how websites are hosted and the reliance on centralized services for communication.
-We see this time and time again, where centralized, single points of failure systems works for a while, but then eventually fails.
+We see this time and time again, where centralized, single points of failure systems work for a while, but then eventually fail.

 In many cases an individual user might not care enough though, and for platforms the lure to take shortcuts is strong.
 That is why it is important to be